lingjf/h2unit/README.md

 }
 ```

-C++ class method can also be Dynamic STUBed, please read the example to find the demo code.

 The principle of Dynamic STUB is :

 Replacing the first several binary code of original function with "JMP" instruction,